MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

 3. Setup
 ========

-- Required to use YOLOv5m because there was not enough learning capacity avec YOLOv5s
+- Required to use YOLOv5m because there was not enough learning capacity with YOLOv5s

 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------+
 + Settings              | Description                                                                                                                                           |